Andrew-code2020/MS2/README.md

   - iPhone X
   - iPad
   - iPad Pro
+- I checked the console in developer tools showed no errors on each page as I went through each page

 ##### Header

 Alert Bar

-- Go to the Holiday in Ireland "FAQ" page.
+- Go to the Holiday in Ireland "FAQ" page
-- Verify that by clicking on the information icon that a new tab opens and a government of Ireland travel advice website appears.
+- Verify that by clicking on the information icon that a new tab opens and a government of Ireland travel advice website appears

-Nav Bar
+Navbar

-- Go to the Holiday in Ireland "Home/Landing" page or any other Temple Lean page.
+- Go to the Holiday in Ireland "Home/Landing" page or any other Holiday in Ireland page
-- Verify that the home bar is highlighted yellow.
+- Verify that the home bar is highlighted in golden rod yellow.
-- Verify that this current page feature of highlight yellow occurs across all pages in our navbar by clicking each one in turn.
+- Verify that this current page feature of highlight yellow occurs across all pages in our navbar by clicking each one in turn

 ##### Footer